aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 Let us consider <a name="exc1"> a few ways </a> of building a numerical sequence.
 Assume $\Delta x=f(k)$, where $k$ is an integer number defined in $k=1, 2,...,9$.
 To demonstrate the advantages of one approach over the others, we will use the *cell* magic command `%%time`.
 Double `%` here means that the command is applied to the *whole* cell.

 Note, that the concept of *cell* in Python does not exist - it is unique to Jupyter Notebook, just as magic commands are unique to IPython.
-Notebook in Jupyter Notebook is a sequence of cells, which can be filled with Python code, documentation text written in [Markdown][14], or *raw* text, that is not evaluated by Jupyter Notebook.
+A notebook in Jupyter Notebook is a sequence of cells, which can be filled with Python code, documentation text written in [Markdown][14], or *raw* text, that is not evaluated by Jupyter Notebook.

 [14]: <https://www.markdownguide.org/getting-started/> "Markdown"